bobbiecole/Bobbie-Cole/README.md

 ![](https://github.com/bobbiecole/Bobbie-Cole/blob/master/Xero5.PNG?raw=true)

 **About the Role**
-The above role is one that combines marketing experience and knowledge with IT to develop a business platform for small businesses.
+The above role is one that combines marketing experience and knowledge with IT to develop a platform for small businesses.
 This role appeals to me as I would be able to combine my love of marketing with my desire to be able to design and implement IT infrastructure for business applications.

 **Skills Required**
 Besides a strong marketing backgroud, this role would require a deep understanding of how to design and devlelop software and platforms while also keeping in line with Xero's current platforms and offerings.